klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/junior_developer_questions_en.md

 - What is the difference between Integer and Floating Point data types in most programming languages?
 Can you tell me how Floating Point values are stored?
   - Integer for whole numbers, floating point for non-whole numbers.
 Floating point numbers are stored as a binary sequence of digits (up to 15) and their base of 10
+- Can you tell me what Modulus arithmetic operator does? (more of a academic termin knowledge question rather than a programming question)
 - How many bits are there in a byte?
   - 8
 - What will be the decimal representation of the binary 101 number